zhongkaifu/Seq2SeqSharp/README.md

 Then it will visualize the network looks like below:
 ![](https://raw.githubusercontent.com/zhongkaifu/Seq2SeqSharp/master/NetworkViz.png)

+The usage of **SeqLabelConsole.exe** is similar as **Seq2SeqConsole.exe** in above, you can just type it in the console and it will show you usage.

 # Data Format
 The corpus contains each sentence per line.
 The file name pattern is "mainfilename.{source language name}.snt" and "mainfilename.{target language name}.snt".
 For example: Let's use three letters name CHS for Chinese and ENU for English in Chinese-English parallel corpus, so we could have these corpus files: train01.enu.snt, train01.chs.snt, train02.enu.snt and train02.chs.snt.